Adolescent

 of smoking cigarettes is to pollute the body with noxious, addictive

 chemicals.
-So, even though adults deny this reality, is it any surprise when
+So, even though most adults deny this reality, is it any surprise when

 smokers die of cancer?
-Is it any wonder that so many children from dysfunctional
+Is it any wonder that so many children express their

 |